UninformedPleb/adore/README.md

 You can use ADORE without fully integrating it.
 There's an AdHocDatabase that can provide basic one-off access to everything you need to run a quick query.
 But ADORE is designed to be much more than that.
-If you use its features to the full, it will make your database code seamlessly idiomatic with both SQL and .NET.
+If you use its features to the full, it can make your database code seamlessly idiomatic with both SQL and .NET.

 #### Integrating ADORE Into Your Codebase

 To use ADORE as it is intended, you'll need to implement your database structure as implementations of the Database, Schema, and Query classes.

-##### Examples In This Section

-Examples in this section will be built around the following database structure:

-Database:
-- MusicLibrary (MSSQLServer)

-Schemas:
-- dbo (the default schema for SQL Server)
-- metadata

-Tables:
-- dbo.Song (SongID, AlbumID, GenreID, Name)
-- dbo.Artist (ArtistID, Name)
-- dbo.Performance (SongID, ArtistID, PerformanceDate, Instrument)
-- dbo.Album (AlbumID, Name, Publisher, CoverArtwork)
-- metadata.Genre (GenreID, Name)

-Stored Procedures:
-- dbo.Song_Load
-- dbo.Song_Save
-- dbo.Song_GetPerformances
-- dbo.Artist_Load
-- dbo.Artist_Save
-- dbo.Artist_GetPerformances
-- dbo.Performance_Load
-- dbo.Perforamnce_Save
-- dbo.Album_Load
-- dbo.Album_Save
-- dbo.Album_GetSongs
-- metadata.Genre_Load
-- metadata.Genre_Save

 ##### Implementing a Table